FIU-SCIS-Senior-Projects/Medzmate/Code/README.txt

 Medzmate App:
 	Contains all the source code for the mobile application.
 	It is a Visual Studio 2015 solution.
 Refer to the installation videos for an easy tutorial on how to use it.
+	Compile and deploy .apk to the android device

 Medzmate Station
 	Contains all the source code for the Medzmate Station